fadymedhat/MCLNN-theano/dataset_transformer/README.md

 #### Loading index from CSV

-If the dataset is accompanied with a CSV file, specifiying the samples assignment to folds.
+If the dataset is accompanied with a CSV file, specifiying the samples filename and category will be needed.
 Below is a listing for the required configuration.

  The below figure shows a chunk of the CSV file released with the Urbansound8k.
-The file is not exactly the original one, but rather a modified version interms of the rows ordering in the csv file without changing the data and the sequenc folder added.
+The file is not exactly the original one, but rather a modified version in terms of the rows ordering in the csv file without changing the data and the sequence folder added.

- The indices of the three highlighted columns are required for the configuration as shown in the below listing.
+ The indices of the two highlighted columns are required for the configuration as shown in the below listing.

 <p align='center'><img height='200' src='imgs/urbansound8kcsv.png'/></p>